valantonini/AStar/README.md

 The grid is represented as a 2d byte array (byte[,]).
 Blocked locations are marked as a 0, anything else is considered traversable.

+Unlike a cartesian coordinate system that uses X for horizontal and Y for vertical on a 2D plane, the point used in this library represents a matrix index where X is the row and Y is the column (P<sub>xy</sub>)

 Options allow for the use of diagonals and punishing direction changes.

     var pathfinderOptions = new PathFinderOptions {PunishChangeDirection = true};